Our 2013 Board of Directors

 Dr. Hull attended Washington University in St. Louis for his undergraduate studies and University of Illinois College of Medicine for his medical degree.
 He completed his emergency medicine residency at University of Illinois.

-As a member of the Sutter Health Sacramento Sierra Region Board of Directors, Dr. Hull serves on the Credentialing, Executive, Medical Policy and Planning & Finance committees.
+As a member of the Sutter Health Sacramento Sierra Region Board of Directors, Dr. Hull serves on the Credentialing, and Safety & Quality committees.

 Dick Kramer | back to top